scriptrdotio/libraries/scripts/myfox/README.md

 - myfox/client: generic http client that handles the communication between scriptr.io and myfox
 - myfox/light: wraps myfox light sensors
 - myfox/shutter: allows you to interact with shutters
+- myfox/shutterGroup: interact with groups of shutters defined using myfox control app
 - myfox/socket: allows you to interact with sockets
 - myfox/scenarios: allows you to enable, play or disable predefined usage scenarios
 - myfox/test/tests: a list of all the objects and corresponding methods, for examples on how to use them.